Galuh80/Backend-Engineer-Test/First-Backend-Test.md

 ## Challenge Description

-***Write a program that can price a cart of products from different cities in Indonesia, accept multiple products, combine offers, and display a total detailed invoice in USD as well.***
+***Write a program that can price a cart of products from different countries, accept multiple products, combine offers, and display a total detailed invoice in USD as well.***

 **(DO NOT HARDCODE ANY CALCULATED VALUES)**
 |Item type|Country|Item price|Weight|Rate |Shipping|VAT|